 How Workouts Affect Your Body

-"Muscle contraction creates friction and heat," explains Pamela Nisevich Bede, a registered dietitian on Abbott's scientific and medical affairs team and 24-time marathoner.
+"Muscle contraction creates friction and heat," explains Jennifer Williams, MPH, a nutrition scientist at Abbott.
 As your internal temperature increases during exercise, a sympathetic nervous system response triggers your sweat glands to produce perspiration.
 This moisture on your skin's surface helps cool it, which regulates your internal body temperature in the process.

 “Losing sodium and chloride can reduce power, strength, agility, skill, and concentration, all of which are essential for elite athletes.”